TheYoBots/draughts-o-tron/README.md

 Where moves is a list of moves so far in hub format e.g. `["34-29", "20-24", "29x20"]`

-See [`RandomPlayer`](src/bots/RandomPlayer.js) for minimal implementation using [draughts.js](https://github.com/shubhendusaurabh/draughts.js)

 ### Hostless

 You do not need to own a server to host a BOT, this code also runs in a browser.
-You could either use gitpod or your own terminal.
+You could either use gitpod or your own terminal and type in the [above mentioned commands](https://github.com/TheYoBots/draught-o-tron#setup).

 ## Acknowledgements